New Student Information

 Submitting Health Forms/Records (Required for Course Registration)

 Students must submit their health records to Student Health Services before the beginning of the school year.
 Health form submission requires an active UNI.
-Students may use ANY email address when creating your initial login for the Health Portal.
+You may use ANY email address when creating your Health Portal login.

 The Pre-Registration Requirements Student Health Website outlines the submission process for health forms.